Graduate Regulations and Degree Requirements

 NOTE: No graduate student may enroll in the graduate section of a shared resource course if he/she has already completed the undergraduate section of the same course.

 Seniors of high standing in the University may receive graduate credit for graduate courses taken in excess of undergraduate requirements in the last session of their senior year provided not more than 6 credits are needed to complete the student's undergraduate program.
-Permission of the Dean of Graduate Education is required and must be obtained in advance of registration to receive such credit.
+Permission of the Dean of The Graduate School is required and must be obtained in advance of registration to receive such credit.
 Seniors who are permitted to take courses for graduate credit in their last session also must make formal application for admission to a graduate program and be accepted before registering for study in the final session.

 Program Changes and Withdrawal

-- Adding a Course: A course may be added with the approval of the student's advisor prior to the close of the fifth day of classes for each session.
-A course may be added with the approval of the student's advisor and permission of the instructor from Day 6 through Day 10.
+- Adding a Course: A semester length course may be added with the approval of the student's advisor prior to the close of the sixth day of classes for each session.
+A course may be added with the approval of the student's advisor and permission of the instructor from Day 7 through Day 10.
 (This includes changes from audit to credit.)
 See calendar, separate bulletins, and directions for registration.
+The above methods of adding a course apply to quarter (“8 week”) courses and summer and winter sessions coursework on a prorated basis, determined by the length of the course in question.